Pilot (The X-Files): Deleted scenes

 The original script gives more insight into Scully's visit to Blevins' office.
 The scene that introduces her in the script is set just before her visit and takes place at the FBI Academy in Quantico, Virginia, where she teaches a small group of trainees about the physiology of homicide, specifically electrocution and death by cattle prod.
 Her attention is distracted by an agent who enters the room and hands her a note that reads, "Your attendance is required in Washington at 1600 hrs. sharp."
 Scully checks her digital watch, which reads 1:03.
 The majority, at the least, of this scene was actually filmed but the scene was omitted from the final version of the episode.

 The next scene is that in which Scully reports to the receptionist at FBI headquarters; the script includes Scully showing her badge to the receptionist and dialogue for the role of the receptionist as she tells Scully, "See Section Chief Blevins.
 Third floor, violent crime division."
-In the final version of the episode, Scully's badge does not appear in any of the scenes and the receptionist does not speak.
+In the final version of the episode, Scully's badge does not appear in any scenes, and the receptionist does not speak.

 Two filmed scenes were cut from the final version of the episode.
-Both featured Tim Ransom as Scully's boyfriend Ethan Minette.
-In the first, Minette and Scully meet, with Scully cancelling plans for a vacation the two had arranged due to her assignment to the Bellefleur case.
+Both featured Tim Ransom as Scully's boyfriend, Ethan Minette.
+In the first, Minette and Scully meet, with Scully cancelling the vacation plans they had arranged because of her assignment to the Bellefleur case.
 The second scene briefly shows Scully answering a telephone call from Mulder whilst asleep in bed with Minette, though the latter has no dialogue.
-The addition of Scully's boyfriend was an attempt by Fox executives to create the romantic interest that they felt was not there between Mulder and Scully.
+The addition of Scully's boyfriend was an attempt by Fox executives to create the romantic interest they felt was missing between Mulder and Scully.
 Carter ultimately found that it was "very easy" to remove the character from the episode, both because his appearances seemed to slow down the scenes in which Mulder and Scully are together and due to the fact that Carter found Scully's relationship with her FBI partner to actually be more interesting and exciting than her relationship with her boyfriend.